Local Authority Housing Grant Scheme (LAHG)

 - purchasers must be able to get a mortgage and meet other criteria in relation to affording moving cost and credit history.

-The above levels are updated from time to time by the mayor of London and any updates are available on their website First steps
+The above levels are updated from time to time by the mayor of London and any updates are available on the Homes for Londoners website.

 As part of the planning process individual London Boroughs are able to set their own priorities to ensure that local residents have access to properties.